 Step 1: Select the objects you want to change colors.
 Hold down the Shift key to select multiple objects, or if you want to select all objects hit Command + A.

-When your object is select, you’ll see a Recolor button on the Properties panel.
+When your object is selected, you’ll see a Recolor button on the Properties panel.

 Step 2: Click on the Recolor button.